sola-st/CodeCureAgent/repair_agent/experimental_setups/prompt_design.md

 3. Try simple fixes: Attempt straightforward remedies, such as altering operators, changing identifiers, modifying numerical or boolean literals, adjusting function arguments, or refining conditional statements.
 Explore all plausible and elementary fixes relevant to the problematic code.
 4. Try complex fixes: If simple fixes are ineffective, use the gathered information to propose more intricate solutions aimed at resolving the violations.
 5. Iterative testing: Repeat the debugging process iteratively, incorporating the insights gained from each iteration, until all violations of the specified rule are resolved.
+6. If and only if you are 100% certain that a violation of the specified rule is a false positive, then you can suppress the warning by adding //NOSONAR in the fix.

 ## Current State